it-p-lodz-pl/TUL.Courses/PT.IFE/ForumTemplates.md

 To be in touch please start watching the repository.
 Additionally, I have started publishing a video course.
 Check out the most interesting for you from my profile:

 [https://www.udemy.com/user/mariusz-postol](https://www.udemy.com/user/mariusz-postol/)

-Let me inform you that after publishing the finalized version the preview ones are no longer available on my YouTube account.

 Thank you very much for your engagement and participation.
 I believe that the effort will be rewarded and will make your real life easier.